 Turfgrass Managers' Short Course 2020

 Another year always brings another crop of new turfies to the industry.
 In these trying times for recruitment, we are proud that the TMSC continues to be a overwhelmingly popular avenue for young and mature professionals to become certified turfgrass managers.
-The marks for the 2020 class were just released and we are extremely proud to announce that all 45 students have successfuly earned their certificate!
-A hearty congratulations to all the students and a warm thankyou to all the staff and instructors who help to make this such a wonderful program.
+The marks for the 2020 class were just released and we are extremely proud to announce that all 45 students have successfully earned their certificate!
+A hearty congratulations to all the students and a warm thank you to all the staff and instructors who help to make this such a wonderful program.
 We ask that those hiring managers and employers out there continue to mentor interested staff and inspire all promising employees, family and friends to spread the good word of turf.
 Small conversations are all that is needed for us to become good ambassadors of our wonderful industry.
-If you do have someone who has shown a keen interest in becoming a turfgrass manager, please connect with with Cam Shaw at email@example.com or by phone at 1 519 824 4120 x52784.
+If you do have someone who has shown a keen interest in becoming a turfgrass manager, please connect with with Cam Shaw at firstname.lastname@example.org or by phone at 1 519 824 4120 x52784.

 Diploma in Turfgrass Management Program (DTM)